It’s a slippery thing, time.

 6. Look out for energy hangovers

 Some tasks are more demanding than others, and they leave you with energy hangovers.
-In a busy workplace, there tend to be natural breaks where you can work these off.
-Walking back to your office after a long meeting, for instance.
-Or having a chat with a colleague while you make a drink.
+In a busy workplace, there tend to be natural breaks where you can shift these.
+Walking back to your office after a meeting, for instance.
+Or having a chat with a colleague.
 And of course the commute to and from work is a huge signal to our busy minds that we’re moving from one headspace to another.

-After interviews, meetings or long coaching conversations, for instance, I realised I tend to pointlessly scroll on social media, start long replies to emails I’d usually ignore, and engage in all kinds of other time-wasting activities.
+After interviews, meetings or long coaching conversations, for instance, I tend to scroll through my social media feeds, start long replies to emails I’d usually ignore, and engage in all kinds of other time-wasting activities.

-It took a while for me to realise that after such periods of intense concentration and social interaction, I need some space to come back to myself before moving to the next thing on my list.
-Now I go out for a walk to clear my head, play some music, or I do a short workout.
-When I return to work, I’m able to focus agin.
-And I get on with what’s really important, instead of getting tangled up in trivia.
+It took a while for me to realise that after such periods of intense concentration and social interaction, I need some space to come back to myself before moving to the next thing.
+So I now go out for a walk, play some music, or do a short workout.
+Then I’m able to focus again.
+And get on with what’s really important, instead of getting tangled up in trivia.

 7. Don’t forget the admin!